 Full path of file (INI format) that contains the translation of messages for the self-extracting program.
 The format of this file is presented in details in the Notes.

-- The archive exists (an archive is created by zipCreate).
+- The archive exists (archives are created using zipCreate).

 - The archive is accessible in read/write.